 Our ABC Trial is the first U.S. study looking at whether aspirin will keep breast cancer from coming back.

-We are recruiting 2,936 people who have had breast cancer to be in our study.
+We recruited more than 3,000 people who have had breast cancer to be in our study.
 Download our flyer about our study.

 Who can join the study?